-District Plan Provision Commont on Alignment District Fidil Flovision comment of Anglinent designed to enable vehicles to turn within the lot and to leave it in a forward direction.
-Performance Standard for on-site turning does not apply.
+- 2. The construction is to be to a standard and of materials to support the anticipated traffic, require minimum maintenance and to control and dispose of stormwater runoff. - 3.
+Any allotment with frontage to a Major or Minor Arterial road which has no alternative means of access to an existing public road in the local road network, shall have access arrangements approved by Council, in terms of an Access Management Structure Plan.

+2.3 To ensure safe, convenient, and efficient movement of people, vehicles, and goods in a high quality environment with minimum adverse effects by providing that:

+- The layout of the transport network shall, as appropriate for their position in the roading hierarchy, ensure that people, vehicles, and goods can move safely, efficiently, and effectively, minimise any adverse effect on the environment, make provision for network utility systems and make provision for amenity values.
+The layout of the transport network shall: - provide adequate vehicular access to each lot; - link to, and provide for, and be compatible with the existing and future transport networks, taking into account orderly and integrated patterns development and adjoining developments; - connect to all adjoining roads, providing for choice of routes where practicable: - identify significant destinations and provide for safe and convenient access to these by all modes; - encourage multi-modal street links, providing pedestrian links; and - provide adequate access for emergency vehicles. - 2.
+The development provides for a high quality public realm considering; - the potential for the street to be a place of recreational walking and cycling; - the safety and visibility of pedestrians; - 4.
+The structure of a road shall: - have a design life of at least 25 years based on Equivalent Design Axle, or equivalent design methods: - be constructed from materials suitable for the intended use: - maintain adequate surface smoothness; and collector roads the Permitted Activity Performance Standard for on-site turning does not apply.
 The extension to Pacific Drive is expected to be a collector rather than an extension of the existing minor arterial classification.
-2. The construction is to be to a standard and of materials to support the anticipated traffic, require minimum maintenance and to control and dispose of stormwater runoff.
-Noted.
-3. Any allotment with frontage to a Major or Minor Arterial road which has no alternative means of access to an existing public road in the local road network, shall have access arrangements approved by Council, in terms of an Access Management Structure Plan.
-Two new lots are shown with frontage to the existing section of Pacific Drive.
-These lots also have frontage to a proposed side road.
-2.3 To e vehicle adverse ensure safe, convenient, and efficient movement of people, s, and goods in a high quality environment with minimum e effects by providing that: 1.
-The layout of the transport network shall, as appropriate for their position in the roading hierarchy, ensure that people, vehicles, and goods can move safely, efficiently, and effectively, minimise any adverse effect on the environment, make provision for network utility systems and make provision for amenity values.
-The layout of the transport network shall: provide adequate vehicular access to each lot; to have its own access to frontage roading. link to, and provide for, and be compatible with the existing and future transport networks, taking into account orderly and integrated patterns of development and adjoining developments: The Aokautere Drive section of SH57 is transitioning from a rural to an urban context. connect to all adjoining roads, providing for choice of routes where practicable; While a single connection to Turitea Road is included, further connection to Turitea Road has not been included to minimise adverse road safety effects.
-An option for a future connection to Valley Views has been included. identify significant destinations and provide for safe and convenient access to these by all modes; Based on existing traffic patterns almost all traffic movements are expected to be to or from the direction of the City. encourage multi-modal street links, providing pedestrian links; and The Structure Plan includes provision for footpaths, cycle lanes, shared paths, and connections with existing walkways. provide adequate access for emergency vehicles.
-The road layout included in the Structure Plan can be expected to allow for emergency vehicle access to all properties.
-2. The development provides for a high quality public realm considering; • the potential for the street to be a place of A mix of footpaths, shared paths, cycle lanes recreational walking and cycling;the safety and visibility of pedestrians; and shared space streets are included.
-Pedestrians are provided for on footpaths or shared paths.
-4. The structure of a road shall: have a design life of at least 25 years based on Equivalent Design Axle, or equivalent design methods; Noted. be constructed from materials suitable for the intended use; Noted. • maintain adequate surface smoothness; and Noted.